telepat-io/telepat-io.github.io/app/views/markdown/installation.md

 ### Launching dependencies

-As of 0.2.8, Telepat requires 3 external dependencies:

 *   A messaging broker.
 Adapters are provided out of the box for [RabbitMQ](https://www.rabbitmq.com/) and [Kafka](http://kafka.apache.org/).
 *   A JSON datastore.
 An adapter for [Elasticsearch](https://www.elastic.co/) is provided.
 *   A [Redis](http://redis.io/) instance to hold Telepat state and configuration data.